stephanbracke/intermagnet-technical-manual/appendices/includes/adf/imagdirstructure.rst

 .. _app_imag_dir:

-INTERMAGNET CD-ROM/DVD/USB Directory Structure
+INTERMAGNET Physical Media Directory Structure
 ----------------------------------------------

-The structure of files and folders on the INTERMAGNET CD-ROM/DVD/USB has remained broadly the same since its inception in 1991, however there have been some differences.
+The structure of files and folders on the INTERMAGNET Physical Media (IPM) has remained broadly the same since its inception in 1991, however there have been some differences.
-This appendix documents the structure for the current USB (2014), then describes the structure of the DVD (2011) and the first CD-ROM (1991) and lists year by year differences in the files and folders on the CD-ROM/DVD/USB.
+This appendix documents the structure for the current USB (2014), then describes the structure of the DVD (2011) and the first CD-ROM (1991) and lists year by year differences in the files and folders on the INTERMAGNET Physical Media (IPM).

 Structure of current (2014) USB
 ```````````````````````````````